ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-26-dressing-your-game.markdown

 description: Dressing your Game
 image: https://ak5.picdn.net/shutterstock/videos/22616425/thumb/1.jpg
 image-sm: https://ak5.picdn.net/shutterstock/videos/22616425/thumb/1.jpg
+extract: A clear perspective to have while decorating your game.
 ---

 Dressing is all the things in your game that aren't the *game itself*.